flowbased/fbp-spec/README.md

 * Tested with several FBP runtimes: [NoFlo](https://noflojs.org), [MicroFlo](https://microflo.org), [Python example](https://github.com/flowbased/protocol-examples)
 * Runners available for contious integration (CLI, Mocha) and interactively (in [Flowhub](https://flowhub.org))

-## Out-of-scope
+## Purpose & Scope

 Note: `fbp-spec` is intended for use by application and component-library developers.

 The following is considered out-of-scope:

 * Testing conformance with the FBP protocol.
 Instead use [fbp-protocol](https://github.com/flowbased/fbp-protocol)
 * Testing an FBP runtime/engine itself.
 Instead use a testing framework for your particular runtime language/environment.